High-speed rail in Australia: Speed records

 The Australian rail speed record is presently held by Queensland Rail's Electric Tilt Train, which achieved 210 km/h during a test run on 23 May 1999.
 It remains the only time a train in Australia has exceeded 200 km/h.
 Modifications to the tracks were required to achieve the record speed.

-Conversely, the narrow gauge portion of the Ghan passenger service in 1980, was noted as having an average speed of 17mph or a little over 27 km/h.
+Conversely, the narrow gauge portion of The Ghan passenger service in 1980, was noted as having an average speed of 17 mph or a little over 27 km/h.
 The narrow gauge portion of the journey from Marree to Alice Springs covered a distance of 539 miles or 869 kilometres.

 The earliest known reference to Australia's "fastest train" dates from 1916, when the Melbourne Express (later known as The Overland) introduced a faster timetable between Murray Bridge and Wolseley, achieving an average speed of 35 mph, and a maximum of 58 mph.

 The Kalgoorlie Prospector was often referred to "Australia's fastest train" upon its introduction in 1971, however this claim was based on its end-to-end average speed of 85 km/h, rather than maximum speed; the Prospector has never held the maximum speed record.
 The WAGR WCA class railcars had a design speed of 145 km/h, but seldom exceeded 130 km/h in service.
 A trial run on 30 and 31 March 1987 cut two hours from the previous schedule, and reached speeds as high as 150 kph.

 The New South Wales XPT broke the record during a test run on 9 September 1981, where it reached 183 km/h.
 It broke its own record 11 years later, on 18 September 1992, reaching 193 km/h.
 On both occasions the maximum speed achieved fell short of the target speed of 200 km/h.